CDCgov/RecordLinker/docs/site/reference.md

 These are the functions that can be used to evaluate the matching results as a collection, thus determining it the incoming payload is a match or not to an existing Patient record.

-`func:recordlinker.linking.matchers.rule_match`

-:   Determines whether a given set of feature comparisons represent a 'perfect' match
-    (i.e. all features that were compared match in whatever criteria was specified).

 `func:recordlinker.linking.matchers.rule_probabilistic_match`

 :   Determines whether a given set of feature comparisons matches enough to be the